Code-Institute-Submissions/sixnationsrugbyquiz/README.md

   - Display Rules or Play - Verify that:
     - The user is asked if they want to see the rules or play.
     - The user is prompted to type an "r" to see the rules and "p" to play.
-    - That warning message appears if anything other than a p or r is entered by the user.
+    - That warning message appears if anything other than a "p" or "r" is entered by the user.
     - That the user is asked to enter "r" or "p" again.

   - Rules - Verify that: